UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

 The Tortuga installation on the “disconnected” server must reference the previously downloaded dependencies.

+##### Prerequisites

-It is *assumed* that the CentOS repository will be available for the Tortuga installation process.
+It is *assumed* that the RHEL/CentOS repository will be available for the Tortuga installation process.
 Alternatively, this can be substituted for a locally available media ISO, mounted on `/media/cdrom', and with the`c7-media\` YUM repository enabled.

+Compute nodes require access to the same RHEL/CentOS repository.

 ##### Extract dependencies tarball